DrewRoss5/Courier/README.md

   - Note: In future versions, this command will be removed and will automatically run in the background
 - clear:
   - Clears the screen
+- archive <filepath>:
+  - Prompts the user for the password for the archive file at `filepath` and displays the decrypted chat archive if the password is correct.
 - exit:
   - Exits courier